sunvc/NoLet/docs/en/encryption.md

-# What is Push Encryption
+# Push Encryption

+> 🔐 **Platform: `全平台`**.
+Apple and HarmonyOS use the same encryption conventions: AES-128/192/256-GCM, base64 ciphertext, and the byte layout `12-byte nonce + ciphertext + 16-byte GCM tag`; `ciphertext` and `cipherNumber` work on both platforms.

 Push encryption is a method to protect notification content.
-It uses a custom key to encrypt and decrypt data when sending and receiving.<br>This way, the content cannot be accessed or leaked by the BravoPapa server or Apple APNs during transmission.
+It uses a custom key to encrypt and decrypt data when sending and receiving.<br>This way, the content cannot be accessed or leaked by the Nolet server, Apple APNs, or the HarmonyOS push server during transmission.

 #### Set a Custom Key
 1. Open the app home screen